Error Reference

 | Timeout / no response | Transport failure | Query by merchantInternalTransactionCode before retrying to avoid duplicate charges |

-SDK error classes
+SDK error handling

 |---|---|